20kdc/c3ds-projects/ral/docs/Language Technical Details.md

 Slots may be subdivided, but if you do this then parts of the expression may be outright dropped, *including side-effects.*

-This is necessary so that things like in
+This mechanism is necessary for feature like macros returning multiple values, and so forth.

 *The answer in regards to how this interacts with macros, statement expressions and side-effects is that if you try to push it, you can probably find cases where a void macro will be sliced off, or an expression has to be executed twice to fulfill a particularly hare-brained request.*